Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: A miscellany of facts on ink

+Moreover, it is almost surely absorbed in finite time in either $0$ or $|V|-k+1$.
+Finally, the event

-has probability $1/(|V|-k+1)$.\end{lemma} \begin{remark} The event $\Fill$ corresponds to the number of red particles converging to $|V|-k+1$, i.e. that there are only black and red particles at all large enough times, or, equivalently, to red ink filling up all available space.
-Notice that we can rewrite:
+has probability $1/(|V|-k+1)$. \end{lemma} \begin{remark} The event $\Fill$ corresponds to the number of red particles converging to $|V|-k+1$, that is, that there are only black and red particles at all large enough times, or, equivalently, to red ink filling up all available space.
+Notice that we can rewrite